Hank's Oyster Bar: Awards

-Hank's Oyster Bar has been featured by numerous media outlets and organizations including Bon Appetit, Gourmet, Food & Wine, The Washington Post, Southern Living, and the James Beard Foundation.
+Hank's Oyster Bar has been featured by numerous media outlets and organizations, including Bon Appetit, Gourmet, Food & Wine, The Washington Post, Southern Living, and the James Beard Foundation.

 In 2006 and 2007, the restaurant was recognized as a "Best New Restaurant" and "Best Neighborhood Restaurant" by the Restaurant Association of Metropolitan Washington.

-In 2014, The Washington Post’s Express named Hank’s as a "Best Seafood Restaurant."
+In 2014, The Washington Post's Express named Hank's as a "Best Seafood Restaurant."

-In 2019, the restaurant was recognized in the Washingtonian Magazine’s "Best of Washington" Readers’ Poll as the "Best Raw Bar" and "Best Bloody Mary."
+In 2019, the restaurant was recognized in Washingtonian Magazine's "Best of Washington" Readers’ Poll as the "Best Raw Bar" and "Best Bloody Mary."

 The restaurant was named "Best Oysters" in Virginia Living Magazine's 2019 "Best of Northern Virginia" awards.

 Leeds and Hank's Oyster Bar were selected as a Washington Business Journal "Business of Pride" honoree in recognition of LGBTQ-inclusive hiring and advocacy within the DMV area.

 The restaurant is included in the Michelin Guide of the "Best Seafood Restaurants in Washington, DC."